eoincos/flask-developer-challenge/README.md

     ~/Projects/coding_challenge%
 ```

 Testing your code can be done via tox.
-No virtualenv is necessary; tox takes care of setting up a test enviornment with Python 2.7 and Python
+No virtualenv is necessary; tox takes care of setting up a test environment with Python 2.7 and Python
 3.4.
 Running the test is as simple as:

 ```bash